containers/podman/API.md

 method PushImage(name: [string](https://godoc.org/builtin#string), tag: [string](https://godoc.org/builtin#string), tlsverify: [bool](https://godoc.org/builtin#bool)) [string](https://godoc.org/builtin#string)</div>
-PushImage takes three input arguments: the name or ID of an image, the fully-qualified destination name of the image, and a boolean as to whether tls-verify should be used.
+PushImage takes three input arguments: the name or ID of an image, the fully-qualified destination name of the image, and a boolean as to whether tls-verify should be used (with false disabling TLS, not affecting the default behavior).
 It will return an [ImageNotFound](#ImageNotFound) error if the image cannot be found in local storage; otherwise the ID of the image will be returned on success.
 ### <a name="RemoveContainer"></a>func RemoveContainer
 <div style="background-color: #E8E8E8; padding: 15px; margin: 10px; border-radius: 10px;">